viking1304/a1111-setup/README.md

       [-h] display help
 ```

-New stable release of [PyTorch 2.1.2 is released](https://github.com/pytorch/pytorch/releases/tag/v2.1.2), and that is now a recommended version for Macs since it has some MPS(metal) and AArch64(silicon) fixes.
+[PyTorch 2.1.2](https://github.com/pytorch/pytorch/releases/tag/v2.1.2) is the latest stable release, and it is now a recommended version for Macs since it has some MPS (metal) and AArch64 (silicon) fixes.
 This version will be installed by default.
-It is still posible to use development version using `-t develop` option.
+It is still possible to use the development version using the `-t develop` option.

-By default only errors will be fixed, but you can also aplly command line param tweak using `-f all`.
-This option was added since some Macs with spefic hardware are not working properly with command paramaters that works the best on most Macs.
+Only errors will be fixed by default, but you can also apply command line param tweak using `-f all`.
+Based on my tests, those parameters give a better and faster performance of A1111 WebUI than those provided by the A1111 team.

-Use option `-d` to specify the destination folder for A1111 installation or folder where A1111 is currently installed.
+Use option `-d` to specify the destination folder for A1111 installation or the folder where A1111 is currently installed.

-Since some people might not want to update brew, update is disabled by default, but you can update brew using `-b` option.
+Since some people might not want to update their installation of Homebrew, the update is disabled by default, but you can update brew using the `-b` option.

-**Additonal Notes**
+**Additional Notes**

-In some cases, default command line parameters provided by the A1111 team are not the best choice, and in some very rare cases, they do not work.
+In some extremely rare cases, default command line parameters provided by the A1111 team might not work correctly, for example, with some Macs with eGPU.

 You can try and see which of the command line parameters below works the best for you.